Jayson729/Arcade/docs/software_requirements_specification.md

     1. The pacman AI shall be convincing to play against
     2. The ghosts shall be visually distinguishable from each other.
 3. Pong
-    1.The pong AI shall be reasonably skilled.
+    1. The pong AI shall be reasonably skilled.
-    2.The paddles shall move at a speed that is able to return the ball most of the time 3.The ball shall travel at a speed that is difficult yet fun.
+    2. The paddles shall move at a speed that is able to return the ball most of the time
+    3. The ball shall travel at a speed that is difficult yet fun.
-5. Frogger
+4. Frogger
     1. Frogger shall always have an available path
-6. General
+5. General
     1. The system shall work on any computer
     2. The volume feature shall add sound to the games.